ARM-software/Cloud-IoT-Core-Kit-Examples/joystick/readme.md

      --pubsub_subscription=$mysub \
      --api_key=$apiKey

-The client will read the joystick position and send it to the server:
+This client will read the joystick position and send it to the server:

     python pubsub_stick.py \
       --project_id=$project \